Chapter 35 — The Spark

 The threads flared brighter for an instant, their bodies like stones set wrong on a wall.
 I struck with the club, once, twice, the impact guided by that invisible geometry.
 The scouts reeled, caught off-balance, falling harder than my strength alone could have made them fall.

-Then the sight blinked out.
+Then the Sight blinked out.
 The world was just dirt, blood, and smoke again.
 My chest burned, empty.

 I staggered to my feet, club in hand, body trembling.
 One scout lay groaning, the other flat and still.
 Elira scrambled upright, powder staining her fingers, a cut on her cheek.
 Merlin limped back to me, muzzle bloodied but eyes fierce.